Harrell18W/schedule-keeper/docs/using-client.md

 the job.
 * Active Jobs should only be deleted if there was a mistake made by someone, and the time that was supposed to be spent with a customer was not valid.
-* Finished Jobs should be deleted after they have manually been entered into the Excel file.
+* Finished Jobs should be deleted after they have been entered into the Excel file.
+The checkbox at the bottom will automatically delete jobs after they have been entered into the spreadsheet.
+3. Select Finished Jobs and click "Enter Selected into Spreadsheet" to enter the jobs.
+If it succeeds, a dialog will appear with the affected cell numbers.
+If it fails, a dialog will appear with details and no changes will be saved.
-3. Click Refresh to check for changes.
+4. Click Refresh to check for changes.